simhu/cubical/README.md

 To install cubical a working Haskell and cabal installation are required.
 To build cubical go to the main directory and do

+  cabal install

+To only build cubical do

   cabal configure
   cabal build

-To install the executable type

-  cabal install

 USAGE